sskelkar/blog-posts/2015-07-20-closures-in-javascript.md

 After the anonymous function definition, we immediately call it and pass 2.
 This value is now bound to the inner function.
 Each time we call `doublify`, 2 is multiplied to the parameter passed to it.

 For someone coming from OOP background, a similarity between closures and objects will be immediately noticeable.
 Indeed, closures have been called as poor man’s objects [and vice-versa](https://news.ycombinator.com/item?id=926140)!
-In fact when we create a class in TypeScript, it gets translated into a JavaScript closure.